wecodemore/wpstarter/docs/03-WordPress-Integration.md

 } #@@/CLEAN_UP
 ```

-Besides `WpConfigSectionEditor::append()`, the object also have the `prepend`, `replace`, and `delete` methods, to, respectively, pre-pend, replace and delete the code in the given section.
+Besides `WpConfigSectionEditor::append()`, the object also has the `prepend`, `replace`, and `delete` methods, to, respectively, pre-pend, replace and delete the code in the given section.

 Please note that the PHP code to append/prepend/replace is not checked at all, so be sure that it is valid PHP code.